Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 What happens in the skin during microneedling?

 Microneedling creates small, controlled microchannels in the skin.
-This triggers the skin's natural healing process, which over time can contribute to improved skin texture and an increased feeling of firmness.
+This triggers the skin's natural healing process, which over time can contribute to improved skin texture and an increased sense of firmness.

 The number of needles in the cartridge affects how the pressure is distributed with each pass:

-- Fewer needles give higher pressure per needle and are often perceived as more intense.
+• Fewer needles provide higher pressure per needle and are often perceived as more intense.

-- More needles distribute the pressure, can feel milder, and cover larger areas faster.
+• More needles distribute the pressure, may feel milder, and cover larger areas faster.

 The difference between 12-, 16–24-, and 36–42-pin needles